-If the hip shows signs of DDH, an appointment will be organised for you at the Royal Children's Hospital's or Sunshine Hospital's Orthopaedic Outpatient Clinic, for evaluation and possible treatment by doctors and physiotherapists with expertise in the care of babies with DDH.
+If the hip shows signs of DDH, an appointment will be organised for you at the Orthopaedic Outpatient Clinic at the Royal Children's Hospital or Sunshine Hospital, for evaluation and possible treatment by doctors and physiotherapists with expertise in the care of babies with DDH.
 If the scan shows that the hip is immature (still developing but in a normal way) then a repeat scan will be performed at the Women's, four to six weeks after the first scan.
 Occasionally babies are then referred to an orthopaedic outpatient clinic for further assessment.